 You will need to decide where you want to live so you can input the town and postcode to see what is available and search the type of property and set your budget.
-The main search portals are listed below:
+The main search portals are Rightmove, Zoopla and On The Market.
+Scan the QR codes on the right to visit their websites.

-Rightmove

-Zoopla

-On The Market